adamphillips/test_console/README.md

   config.success_color = :blue
 end
 ```
-For a full list of configurable options please refer to the source of [lib/test_console/config.rb](https://github.com/adamphillips/test_console/blob/master/lib/test_console/config.rb)
+For a full list of configurable options and their defaults please refer to the source of [lib/test_console/config.rb](https://github.com/adamphillips/test_console/blob/master/lib/test_console/config.rb).

 ### Dependencies

-The only dependency is [Hirb](https://github.com/cldwalker/hirb) for formatting the output data
+The only dependency is [Hirb](https://github.com/cldwalker/hirb) for formatting the output data.

+### Limitations

+Currently it is not possible for the test console to reload certain types of changes.
+For example changes to fixtures or rails application config files will require the console to be restarted in order for the changes to take effect.
+Whilst we aim to get rid of these limitations eventually, for the time being these folders are also monitored for changes and if a change is found that requires a restart, the console will display a message and not run any further tests in order to avoid unusual behaviour or incorrect test results.